mulle-nat-stash/mulle-bootstrap/README.md

 git@github.com:mulle-nat/Finch.git
 ```

-Now **mulle-bootstrap** can iterate over them and check them out into a common
+**mulle-bootstrap** will check them out into a common directory `.repos`.
+If
-directory `.repos`.
-If  there is a local clone of the repository **MulleScion**
+there is a local clone of the repository **MulleScion** in the parent directory
-in the parent directory of the projeczt, then mulle-bootstrap can clone (or
+of the project, then mulle-bootstrap can clone (or even symlink) from there,
-even symlink) from there, if you want.
+if you want.

 After cloning **mulle-bootstrap** does a simple security check with respect to
 `.bootstrap` shell scripts and Xcode script phases.
 Finally it looks for a